Fernando Caruncho

-Life
+Fernando Caruncho (Madrid, Spain, 6 September 1957 – 20 August 2026) was an internationally renowned landscape architect and philosopher.
+He is known for his gardens based on the primordial language of geometry and light, the incorporation of agriculture into the garden and the connection between the garden and the landscape.
+He designed around two hundred gardens around the world, including the golden wheat fields of Mas de les Voltes in the Empordà, the undulating vineyards of L’Amastuola in Puglia, the Santar Gardens in Portugal, Bird Haven Farm in New Jersey, and the gardens of Al Maadem in Marrakech.

+Background

-Caruncho studied philosophy at the Universidad Autónoma de Madrid from 1975, and then, from 1979, landscape design at the Castillo de Batres, a private landscaping school in Madrid.
+Caruncho studied philosophy at the Autonomous University of Madrid from 1975, and then, from 1979, landscape design at the Castillo de Batres, a private landscaping school in Madrid.

+Caruncho died on 20 August 2026, at the age of 68.

 Career

 In 1979 Caruncho established his own studio.
 His work at a house in Madrid was published in Vogue Decoration in May 1987.
 His work was published again in Vogue Decoration in July 1992.

-He was included in a list of ten great contemporary Landscape designers.
+Caruncho was included in a list of ten great contemporary Landscape designers.

 His career continued with a series of projects in Spain, at locations such as the Alhambra, the Patio de los Naranjos, and the Alcazar in Seville.

-His most recent projects are in Lugano, Switzerland; Isola Bella, a Project of an island in Maine, Fundación Botín working together with Renzo Piano in Santander, Spain; a Project next to the sea in Greece; and one at Vigneto de L’Amastuola in Apulia, Italy.
+His later projects were in Lugano, Switzerland; Isola Bella, a Project of an island in Maine, Fundación Botín working together with Renzo Piano in Santander, Spain; a Project next to the sea in Greece; and one at Vigneto de L'Amastuola in Apulia, Italy.

-He is an honorary member of the Accademia delle Arti del Disegno of Florence, and a member of the Circulo Fortuny of the European Cultural and Creative Industries Alliance.
+He was an honorary member of the Accademia delle Arti del Disegno of Florence, and a member of the Circulo Fortuny of the European Cultural and Creative Industries Alliance.